yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # TODO:
 Ordered by importance
-- Fix the X window from blocking mouse clicks
+- Fix the X window from blocking all mouse clicks
 - More visual features
-- Multi-thread features
+- Ignore dormant (non networked) players
 - Automatic aiming